d0uwe/SMileyS/REPORT.md

 ### SmsReceiver
 The SmsReceiver file contains a function which listens to incoming SMS messages and calls the right functions to process them.
 It either executes a part of the protocol explained below, or puts the message in the database.

+### BlockActivity
+The BlockActivity allows a user to select or deselect user who the user would like to block.
+Blocking means that any personal messages send by a blocked person are ignored, just like groupinvites.
+Any other grouprelated texts are processed as normal, to prevent getting conversations where not all groupmembers are sending to the same people anymore.
+A user can add a phonenumber to the blocklist using the add button and remove one by longpressing the name in the list of blocked users.

 ## The protocol
 Individual conversations will work the same as normal sms messages.